alinasser2/currencyExchange/README.md

 The application allows users to convert between different currencies using real-time exchange rates, allow users to mark specific currencies as their favorites for quick access.***

+For a demonstration of the swagger documentation, you can access it [here](https://currencyexchange-wbtr.onrender.com/swagger-ui/index.html).

 # Services
 The currency exchange application provides the following services: